Joint Popping, Cracking and Anxiety

 An increase in joint popping and cracking is a common yet less well-known symptom of anxiety.
 Almost two thirds of anxiety disorder sufferers experience this symptom.

-This joint popping and cracking anxiety symptom can be described as:
+Joint popping and cracking anxiety symptoms are often described as:

 - One or many of your body’s joints are making louder than normal popping or cracking sounds.